-- } - The getBean() method returns the Bean object representing the bean that defines the injection point.
+- The getBean() method returns the Bean object representing the bean that defines the injection point.
 If the injection point does not belong to a bean, getBean() returns a null value.
 If the injection point represents a dynamically obtained instance, the getBean() method should return the Bean object representing the bean that defines the Instance injection point. - The getType() and getQualifiers() methods return the required type and required qualifiers of the injection point.
 If the injection point represents a dynamically obtained instance, the getType() and getQualifiers() methods should return the required type (as defined by Instance.select() and Event.select()), and required qualifiers of the injection point including any additional required qualifiers (as defined by Instance.select() and Event.select()). - The getMember() method returns the Field object in the case of field injection, the Method object in the case of method parameter injection, or the Constructor object in the case of constructor parameter injection.
-If the injection point represents a dynamically obtained instance, the getMember() method returns the Field object representing the field that defines the Instance injection point in the case of field injection, or the Constructor object representing the constructor object representing the method that defines the Instance injection point in the case of method parameter injection, or the Constructor object representing the
+If the injection point represents a dynamically obtained instance, the getMember() method returns the Field object representing the field that defines the Instance injection point in the case of field injection, or the Constructor object representing the constructor that defines the Instance injection point in the case of constructor parameter injection.

-- 54 / 113 - The getAnnotated() method returns an instance of javax.enterprise.inject.spi.AnnotatedField or javax. enterprise.inject.spi.AnnotatedParameter, depending upon whether the injection point is an injected field or a constructor/method parameter.
-If the injection point represents a dynamically obtained instance, then the getAnnota ted() method returns an instance of javax.enterprise.inject.spi.AnnotatedField or javax.enterpr ise.inject.spi.AnnotatedParameter representing the Instance injection point, depending upon whether the injection point is an injected field or a constructor/method parameter. - The isDelegate() method returns true if the injection point is a decorator delegate injection point, and false otherwise.
+- The getAnnotated() method returns an instance of javax.enterprise.inject.spi.AnnotatedField or javax. enterprise.inject.spi.AnnotatedParameter, depending upon whether the injection point is an injected field or a constructor/method parameter.
+If the injection point represents a dynamically obtained instance, then the getAnnotated() method returns an instance of javax.enterprise.inject.spi.AnnotatedField or javax.enterprise.inject.spi.AnnotatedFarameter representing the Instance injection point, depending upon whether the injection point is an injected field or a constructor/method parameter. - The isDelegate () method returns true if the injection point is a decorator delegate injection point, and false otherwise.
 If the injection point represents a dynamically obtained instance then isDelegate() returns false. - The isTransient() method returns true if the injection point is a transient field, and false otherwise.
 If the injection point represents a dynamically obtained instance then the isTransient() method returns true if the Instance injection point is a transient field, and false otherwise.